BrokeAssSoftware/cs2-modding-guide/architecture/dependency-strategy.md

-# Dependency Strategy
+﻿# Dependency Strategy

-Vice & Order relies on shared libraries such as ExtraLib, Unified Icon Library, I18n Everywhere, and Write Everywhere.
+Vice & Order relies on shared libraries such as Unified Icon Library, I18n Everywhere, and Write Everywhere.
 Coordinate these dependencies so modules degrade gracefully when they are missing and our tooling can reason about the stack.
+ExtraLib is no longer a baseline requirement but the same patterns below apply if a module opts into it (see `dependencies/shared-library-extra.md`).

 ## Standard Dependency Workflow
 1. **Declare** the dependency in publishing metadata (`PublishConfiguration.xml`, `mod.json`, documentation).